Teradata/dbt-teradata/README.md

 ## Limitations

 ### Transaction mode
-ANSI and TERA mode are supported in dbt-teradata
+Both ANSI and TERA modes are now supported in dbt-teradata.
+TERA mode's support is introduced with dbt-teradata 1.7.1, it is an initial implementation.
-TERA mode's support is recently added and is still in initial state.
-It may not support all use cases.
-We strongly advise validating all records or transformations utilizing this mode to preempt any potential anomalies or errors.
+IMPORTANT NOTE: This is an initial implementation of the TERA transaction mode and may not support some use cases.
+We strongly advise validating all records or transformations utilizing this mode to preempt any potential anomalies or errors

 ## Credits